 Delivery costs - Delivery costs include information on the "Delivery" and "Delivery price adjustment" lines on your bill and reflect the cost of delivering natural gas to your home or business through our safe and reliable distribution system.
 The Ontario government's new cap-and-trade program costs are also included in delivery costs.
 Visit uniongas.com/capandtrade for more details.

 The rates we charge customers for natural gas and gas transportation services is based on a forecast of the prices we expect to pay to buy these items from the market.
-The actual market costs can differ from our forecasts and adjustments are made quarterly (January 1st, April 1st, July 1st and October 1st) to either refund or collect the difference so that you only pay the actual costs for these services and nothing more.
+The actual market costs can differ from our forecasts and adjustments are made quarterly (Jan.
+1, April 1, July 1 and Oct.
+1) to either refund or collect the difference so that you only pay the actual costs for these services and nothing more.

 No, the billing period doesn’t begin and end on the first and last days of each month, but covers a period somewhere mid-month to mid-month.
 Natural gas consumption for the period prior to a rate change is billed at the old rate and gas consumption after a rate change is billed at the new rate.
 The number of days at each rate depends on the monthly billing cycle of your account.